jsatuit/range-time-plot/doc/source/index.md

 # Range-time-plot

-A python package to plot range-time graphs of incoherent scatter radar experiments
+A python package to plot range-time graphs of incoherent scatter radar experiments.
+A monostatic radar is assumed.

 ```{eval-rst}